 - Create the VM with a version of Windows that is supported by Managed Microsoft AD.

 - Create the VM in the project that hosts your Managed Microsoft AD domain.
-(If there is a Shared VPC that is an authorized network, you can also create the VM in any of its service projects.)
+If there is a Shared VPC that is an authorized network, you can alternatively create the VM in any of its service projects.

 - Create the VM on a VPC network that is peered with the Managed Microsoft AD domain.

-To connect to a domain for the first time, you must configure the necessary settings and tools, and then join your VM to the domain.
+Before you can join the VM to the domain, you must install the necessary tools on it.
 You only need to complete these additional steps once per Managed Microsoft AD domain.

 On the Windows VM, open the Add Roles and Features Wizard.